kruniak/kiwibot/README.md

 category and set that was selected by the user (/useset {id} /listsets with ids). if none was found it will just send some random one

-setting feature: tag stickers as NSFW. ask for confirmation whenever a user sends one if he wants to be prompted.
+setting feature: tag stickers as NSFW. allow users to enable/disable them

+handle ONE single group in my case. (ideally group whitelist / password when invited)